sunnybharel/uk_crime_checker/README.md

 * Try to GUI this up and select location from a map
 * Add logging capability for error/info level writing
 * Add CSV writing capability for results
+* Add graph by crime category
+  * Add ability to poll multiple months and show trends of particular types of crime